adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-Notes:

-- Remove the buttons from tab sequence so that the natural flow and order of form controls is not disturbed by the enhancement.
+The buttons are removed from the tab sequence using `tabindex="-1"`.
+This ensures the natural flow and order of form elements is undisturbed by these extra buttons.
+The buttons use iconography and although the best icon is text, these icons are well understood and keep the interface clear.
+For those using screen readers, we add `aria-label="Increment"` so the interface is just as clear audibly as it is visually.
-- We use a label so that plain language is used instead of symbols.

 ```JS
 function SpinnerButtons(input) {